Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/waitless-games/_index.md

 ---

-## What's This?

-This is the **overview page** of the Waitless Games.

-Click any of the links below to visit a specific game.
-They aren't sorted in any particular way.

 All the games are unique: new rules, new art style, new material, new ideas.

 Their one thing in common, though, is that they are **"waitless"**.
 Designed to be played in waiting rooms, queues, rooms without a table or chairs, quick moments of downtime, etcetera.